LawranceFung/g4/README.md

 # g4
 global hack 4

-tools for publishers
+problem for publishers
-- right now can just promote and get feedback

-make native content - new content page - separate heroku instance
+- have to refresh tc page for new content
-- TODO: brainstorm: user interaction for publisher benefit

-access content in single page - TODO: strip away other stuff, make full screen
-$(".top-toolbar-cntnr").remove()
+- embeddin rn not useful new updates regarding same event not connected to prev card

+new card
+- get input
+- post input
+- make card id
-embed link in external site
+- make embed link

-TODO make pretty; include styles
+update card
+- parse id from url
+- get input
+- update input for card

+single page
+- parse id

+nice to have
+delete card